Pre-Baccalaureate Studies in Engineering

 Students cannot receive a degree in pre-baccalaureate studies.
 Rather, they will apply for admission into a baccalaureate program as soon as they are academically ready and the college offering their chosen baccalaureate program reviews their application for admission.
 After completing an entire academic year in the program, a student must transfer to a degree-granting program in NTID or one of the other colleges of RIT.

-Curriculum for Pre-Baccalaureate Studies in Engineering
+Curriculum for 2024-2025 for Pre-Baccalaureate Studies in Engineering

 Pre-baccalaureate Studies, Engineering Option, typical course sequence